ga-dc/installfest/README.md

 This is by design; to make it easier to install and use, at the expense of readability.
 As stated, students should be able to `curl` and run this independently.

 ### Important methods
-- InstallFest#my_packages lists all packages of interest to you.
+- Installfest#my_packages lists all packages of interest to you.
-- InstallFest#packages lists all known packages, with supporting info.
+- Installfest#packages lists all known packages, with supporting info.
-- InstallFest#assert_* are the various assertion methods.
+- Installfest#assert_* are the various assertion methods.